Panlord/game-power-down/ProjectDocument.md

 The trailer for our game can be found [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ). **INSERT THE URL TO THE TRAILER HERE**

 **Describe how you showcased your work.
 How did you choose what to show in the trailer?
 Why did you choose your screenshots?**
+I browsed through a bunch of horror game trailers and took notes of what people did in them.

 ## Game Feel